 I suspected the same, but this doesn’t seem to be the case.. 🤔 pic.twitter.com/bWUvVjUPJE— Kuldar @ 🇩🇪 (@kkuldar) June 11, 2018

 👎 Bad news: Unfortunately, there is no way to specifically target Dark Mode via CSS.
 Dark Mode is introducing a new user setting that isn't supported by any universal standard yet.

 This has triggered a massive discussion around the necessity for media query support for dark themes.
 Apple is currently experimenting with a private API for Dark Mode using this media query:

+This media query can be used for rich text emails without images currently, but it is not applicable for HTML emails with images.
 However, Apple is being cautious about exposing anything as they want to work to create a universal standard:

 You said it, not me. ;)— Ricky Mondello (@rmondello) June 14, 2018

 We’re considering adding a web-exposed media query, but it requires some more thought.
 Standardization is a thing, and API is forever. :)

 We’d love to hear any thoughts y’all have in Radar or the public WebKit bug tracker (https://t.co/YTOGyIsAyz).